codeconscious/unique-file-generator-csharp/README.md

 # Unique File Generator
 This command line tool allows you to easily create an arbitrary number of unique (by name and content) files on your computer.
 Each filename contains a random collection of characters to differentiate them.
 You can supply optional parameters to customize files according to your needs.
+Before running, the tool will ensure there is sufficient drive space available for the operation.
+This tool uses .NET 6.

 ## Usage
 At the minimum, you must specify the number of files you want to generate.
 This should be an sequence of numbers with no symbols or spaces.